MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.DeviceManagement.Administration/Microsoft.Graph.Beta.DeviceManagement.Administration.md

 ### [New-MgBetaDeviceManagementVirtualEndpointReportExportJob](New-MgBetaDeviceManagementVirtualEndpointReportExportJob.md)
 Create a new cloudPcExportJob resource to initiate downloading the entire or specified portion of a report.
 Use the GET cloudPcExportJob operation to verify the **exportJobStatus** property of the **cloudPcExportJob** resource.
-When the property becomes `completed`, the report has finished downloading in the location specified by the **exportUrl** property.
+When the property result is `completed`, the report has finished downloading to the location specified by the **exportUrl** property.

 ### [New-MgBetaDeviceManagementVirtualEndpointServicePlan](New-MgBetaDeviceManagementVirtualEndpointServicePlan.md)
 Create new navigation property to servicePlans for deviceManagement